 Sohail Tavazoie, M.D., Ph.D., The Rockefeller University

-Mentor: Barry Coller, Professor, Physician-in-Chief, VP of Medical Affairs
+Mentor: Barry Coller, M.D., Professor, Physician-in-Chief, VP of Medical Affairs

 The major fear that most patients diagnosed with melanoma have is that their cancer will spread or metastasize throughout the body.
 Currently, our most effective treatment option for stage 1, 2 or 3 melanoma is surgical resection.
 As such, there are no effective medical therapies for the prevention of melanoma metastasis.
 I believe that the only way we can combat melanoma metastasis is through enhanced understanding of the underlying biology that drives metastasis.
 As such, we have invested heavily in the past few years in the development of an in vivo metastasis model of human melanoma metastasis.
 By using this system, we have discovered two small RNAs (microRNAs) that are present at high levels in highly metastatic melanoma cells.
 Blocking the activity of these microRNAs strongly blocks melanoma metastasis by both pigmented and non-pigmented melanoma cells.
 Patients whose melanoma cancers express high levels of these novel small RNAs have much higher rates of melanoma metastasis.
 We wish to determine how these small RNAs promote metastasis and to identify the genes that they block in order to achieve their aims.
 We wish to therapeutically block these small RNAs with a novel DNA-like molecule in live mice to determine if this could effectively block melanoma metastasis in human patients.
 We believe that the identification of the genes that these miRNAs regulate could reveal novel proteins that may possess metastasis suppressive activities in melanoma.
 This innovative approach has the potential to significantly impact metastatic relapse rates in human melanoma.